ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-indexed-content.md

 ## Create an Index

-Click on the **Index** button in the Toolbar.
+Select the **Index** button in the Toolbar.
 This will open a window to show the progress of the indexing operation.
-The indexing operation may take some time depending on the number of content items on your site and the number of search words and phrases contained in each content item.
+The indexing operation may take some time depending on the number of site content items and the number of search words and phrases contained in each content item.
 A progress bar will indicate how much of the indexing process has been completed so far.
 Do not close this window until indexing has been completed.
 On sites with a large amount of content this may take a long time (tens of minutes).

-## Toolbar

-- **Index** Runs the Smart Search indexer.
-A small popup window will appear with a progress bar which advances as the indexing process works through the content on your site.
-Do not close this popup window until the process is finished.
-On sites with a large amount of content this may take a long time (tens of minutes).
-You should run the indexer after new content has been introduced to your website that the Smart Search function is not automatically aware of.
+You should run the indexer after new content has been introduced to the website that the Smart Search function is not automatically aware of.
 For example, batch importing new content where the importer does not automatically trigger Smart Search to index each new content item.
 NOTE: The Smart Search indexer can also be run from the command-line interface (CLI) if required.
 See Setting up automatic Smart Search indexing.

+## Toolbar

+- **Index** Runs the Smart Search indexer.
+A small popup window will appear with a progress bar which advances as the indexing process works through the site content.
 - **Actions** Select a checkbox to activate the dropdown list.
-  - **Publish** Makes the selected items available to visitors to your website.
+  - **Publish** Makes the selected items available to visitors to the website.
-  - **Unpublish** Makes the selected items unavailable to visitors to your website.
+  - **Unpublish** Makes the selected items unavailable to visitors to the website.
 - **Delete** Deletes the selected content items.
 Works with one or multiple content items selected.
 Deleting a content item from Smart Search only deletes it from the index and does not affect the content